-Bell CTS provides a wide range of communication products and services to consumers, businesses and government customers across Canada.
-In addition, this segment includes our wholesale business, which buys and sells local telephone, long distance, data and other services from or to resellers and other carriers, as well as our national consumer electronics retailer, The Source (Bell) Electronics Inc.
+Bell CTS provides a wide range of communication products and enterprise tech services to consumers, businesses and government customers across Canada.
+In addition, this segment includes our wholesale business, which buys and sells local telephone, long distance, data and other services from or to resellers and other carriers, as well as the results of operations of the national consumer electronics retailer and our strategic partner, Best Buy Express.

 Bell Media provides conventional TV, specialty TV, pay TV, streaming services, digital media services, radio broadcasting services and out-of-home and advanced advertising services to customers nationally across Canada.
 Revenues are derived primarily from advertising and subscriber fees.
-For more information on BCE's structure and the products and services offered, please see our most recent Integrated Annual Report available on bce.ca.
+For more information on BCE's structure and the products and services offered, please see our most recent Integrated Annual Report available on BCE.ca.